Artificial intelligence in fraud detection: LLM fraud detection systems

-Continuous auditing

-Continuous auditing is a set of processes that assess various aspects of information gathered in an audit to classify areas of risk and potential weaknesses in financial Internal controls at a more frequent rate than traditional methods.
-Instead of analyzing recorded transactions and journal entries periodically, continuous auditing focuses on interpreting the character of these actions more frequently.
-The frequency of these processes being undertaken as well as highlighting areas of importance is up to the discretion of their implementer, who commonly makes such decisions based on the level of risk in the accounts being evaluated and the goals of implementing the system.
-Performance of these processes can occur as frequently as being nearly instantaneous with an entry being posted.

-The processes involved with analyzing financial data in continuous auditing can include the creation of spreadsheets to allow for interactive information gathering, calculation of financial ratios for comparison with previously created models, and detection of errors in entered figures.
-A primary goal of this practice is to allow for quicker and easier detection of instances of faulty controls, errors, and instances of fraud.

-Machine learning and deep learning

-The ability of machine learning and deep learning to swiftly and effectively sort through vast volumes of data in the forms of various documents relevant to companies and documents being audited makes them applicable to the domains of audit and fraud detection.
-Examples of this include recognizing key language in contracts, identifying levels of risk of fraud in transactions, and assessing journal entries for misstatement.
+LLM fraud detection tends to combine two existing concepts from computer assisted fraud detection approaches; expert systems and continuous auditing.
+Expert systems were first developed in the 1960s and 70s, and were designed to mimic forms of error mitigation used by human experts in health research and the emerging data science research fields.
+These systems used an early form of deep learning.
+These systems have been used in accounting to detect fraudulent data, evaluate risk, and track complex financial transactions.

+Continuous auditing was first implemented in the late 1980s as a method of frequent auditing checks which allow for faster fraud, error, and risk detection and subsequent response from large organisations.
+While this approach is possible for any setting where auditing may occur, the work of continuous auditing in large, complex, and diverse organisational structures, such as governments or international corporations, requires highly skilled auditing and adaptable data management systems.

+Both expert systems and continuous auditing require recording and analysis of extremely large amounts of diverse data and a corresponding amount of time and resources to process and analyze these records.
+As machine learning and deep learning technologies become more widely available for commercial interests in the mid-2010s, their capacity to accurately process data at scale and to independently identify or verify patterns in those datasets was adopted by accounting researchers for use in auditing and fraud detection.
+The use of machine learning technology for fraud detection saw another surge in adoption as LLM companies (self-styled as "artificial intelligence") entered the public market in the early 2020s.

 Applications

 'Big 4' Accounting Firms

 Deloitte created an Al-enabled document-reviewing system in 2014.
 The system automates the method of reviewing and extracting relevant information from different business documents.
 Deloitte claims that this innovation has made a difference by reducing time spent going through lawful contract documents, invoices, money-related articulations, and board minutes by up to 50%.
 Working with IBM's Watson, Deloitte is developing cognitive-technology-enhanced commerce arrangements for its clients.
-LeasePoint is fueled by IBM Tririga and uses Deloitte's industrial information to create an end-to-end leasing portfolio.
+LeasePoint is fueled by IBM TRIRIGA (this product evolved into IBM Maximo Real Estate and Facilities) and uses Deloitte's industrial information to create an end-to-end leasing portfolio.
 Automated Cognitive Resource Assessment employs IBM's Maximo innovation to progress the proficiency of asset inspection.

 Ernst and Young (EY) connected Al to the investigation of lease contracts.
 EY (Australia) has also received Al-enabled auditing technology.

 Collaborating with H20.ai, PwC developed an Al-enabled framework (GL.ai) capable of analyzing reports and preparing reports.
 PwC claims to have made a significant investment in normal dialect processing (NLP), an Al-enabled innovation to process unstructured information efficiently.

 KPMG built a portfolio of Al instruments, called KPMG Ignite, to upgrade trade decisions and forms.
 Working with Microsoft and IBM Watson, KPMG is creating instruments to coordinate Al, data analytics, Cognitive Technologies, and RPA.